KrumpetPirate/AAXtoMP3/README.md

 * bash 4.3.42 or later tested
 * ffmpeg version 2.8.3 or later
 * libmp3lame (came from lame package on Arch, not sure where else this is stored)
+* grep Some OS distributions do not have it installed.
+* mp4art used to add cover art to m4a and m4b files.
+Optional

 ## OSX
 Thanks to thibaudcolas, this script has been tested on OSX 10.11.6 El Capitan.
 YMMV, but it should work for